 - Change the Course Recommendations Implementation Table WSU June 2021

-Research indicates that person's early disclosure experiences plays a significant role in their healing and justice journey.
-Specifically, a positive disclosure experience may assist in survivors understand that while something happened to them, it does not define them.
+A person's early disclosure experiences plays a significant role in their healing and justice journey.
+Specifically, a supportive disclosure experience may assist in helping survivors understand that while something happened to them, it does not define them.
 We also know that anyone may receive a disclosure, including tutors, student leaders and professional staff.